 Brussels' city centre is compact and the public transport system top-notch, so the majority of visitors won’t need to hire a car.
 Indeed, it can be quite stressful: residents aren’t very patient, the ring-road is notorious for its rush-hour traffic, and there numerous one-way streets and cobbled pedestrian-only areas.
 However, if you’re travelling for business and have a meeting further out of town or would like to explore the outer-lying areas there are car-rental outlets at the major transport hubs.
 The best rates/deals are almost always found online.
-Use the Simonseeks booking tool above and read our guide on Car Hire for tips on saving money.
+Use the Simonseeks booking tool above and read our guide on for tips on saving money.

 Hire from Brussels-National